Bondora Go & Grow Review Summary

 Bondora New User Requirements

 Unlike competitor platforms, Bondora’s sign-up process is very intuitive.
-Bondora also supports registration with Google and Facebook accounts to increase ease of signing up.
-This way, new users have more time to focus on their investments.
+Bondora also supports registration with Google and Facebook accounts to increase the ease of signing up.

-You can use the following money transfer services to add funds to your Bondora account:
+You can use SEPA transfer (bank transfer) to add funds to your Bondora account.

-When investing, it’s important to understand the risk and safety of certain investments, and therefore conduce whether the risk and return ratio is aligned with your financial goals.
+When investing, it’s essential to understand certain investments' risk and safety and conclude whether the risk and return ratio is aligned with your financial goals.

-When investing in Bondora you’re investing in unsecured personal loans from Estonia, Spain and Finland.
+When investing on Bondora you’re investing in unsecured personal loans from Estonia, Spain and Finland.

-If you have invested on other platforms like Twino, PeerBerry or Mintos, you might be familiar with the buyback guarantee.
 Bondora does not offer this feature.
-The only way to minimize the risk is to diversify your portfolio as much as you can.
+The only way to minimize the risk is to diversify your portfolio as much as possible.

 Unlike Twino, Bondora doesn’t repurchase your claims against the borrower after 60 days.
-If you invest on Bondora you will experience defaulted loans and they will lower your expected returns.
+If you invest directly in loans on Bondora you will experience defaulted loans and they will lower your expected returns.

-Bondora offers three different products with potentially different returns.
+Bondora offers three different products with potentially other returns.
 We will review them individually in more detail later.
-The majority of investors use the Bondora Go and Grow product, which can be used as an alternative to a savings account with no protection scheme.
+Most investors use the Bondora Go and Grow product, which can be used as an alternative to a savings account with no protection scheme.

-The annual return for Bondora Go and Grow is only 6.75% which is half of the net return that you can currently achieve with platforms such as PeerBerry or EstateGuru.
+The annual return for Bondora Go and Grow Unlimited is only 4% which is half of the net return you can achieve with platforms such as PeerBerry or EstateGuru.